paulfoley/Core/README.md

 # Core
-Repository for Core Project
+Integrating every business application

 ## Getting Started

-I think most of you are using windows so I enabled Docker support which will hopefully make it easier for you guys to get started.
+Adding in Docker support which will hopefully make it easier for you guys to get started.

 If you aren't familier with Docker it is a container technology that lets you quickly deploys apps.
 You can checkout a 5 minute intro here: [Docker in 5 Minutes](https://www.youtube.com/watch?v=Av2Umb6nELU)

-This is going to radically change the way software is built and will be good for your careers to learn about it.
-I wish it was around when I was a student!

 You can download the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) to get started.
 Once you have docker intalled you should be able to make a machine, and start the app by doing: